camptocamp/c2cgeoportal/doc/developer/development_procedure.rst

 An other developer review the contribution.

-If it not OK a new commit will automatically be visible in the pull request.
+If a new commit is done in the branch he will automatically be visible in the pull request.

 To permit to every body to do a review it shouldn't be merge (except for trivial bug fix) before 24h after the pull request.

-Finally **only the main developer** merge it to the master branch.
+Finally **only the c2cgeoportal main developer** merge it to the master branch.

-By *main developer* we name the main developer of c2cgeoportal, he should have a global view of the integration on all the projects to don't brake them and make the transition as easy as possible.
+By *c2cgeoportal main developer* we name the main developer of c2cgeoportal, he should have a global view of the integration on all the projects to don't brake them and make the transition as easy as possible.

-If the main developer is not present and a merge should be done, the merge can be done in collaboration the the main developer of the project, the merge should serve the project not the developers.
+If the *c2cgeoportal main developer* is not present and a merge should be done, the merge can be done in collaboration the the main developer of the project, the merge should serve the project not the developers.

-To notify that it's merged the main developer will add a message in the pull request.
+To notify that it's merged the *c2cgeoportal main developer* will add a message in the pull request.

 To be clean the main developer delete the branch to escape to have too